New Routemaster: Tendering process & final design

 On 17 May 2010, the final design was unveiled by Wrightbus, with asymmetric glass swoops as its signature "futuristic" styling feature.
 Transport for London and Wrightbus worked with Heatherwick Studio to produce the styling for Wrightbus' final design.
 TfL has applied to the Intellectual Property Office for Registered Design Protection for the exterior design.

-The body has two diagonal glass windows from top to bottom decks, one curving around the rear, the other on the right-hand side towards the front, which provide natural light to the interiors of both staircases.
+The body has two diagonal glass windows from top to bottom decks, one curving around the rear, the other on the right-hand side towards the front, which provides natural light to the interiors of both staircases.
 The rear staircase is in the same position as in the original Routemaster, curving around the rear section, while the front staircase is straight, ascending on the right-hand side of the chassis over the driver's cab, opening out in the front of the upper deck.

 The bus is certified to EC Whole Vehicle Type Approval and ECE Regulation 107, according to the manufacturers.

 The use of three doors and two staircases is not new to London: London Transport evaluated a prototype bus in the 1980s as part of the Alternative Vehicle Evaluation programme: a specially modified Volvo Ailsa B55 with two staircases.
 These trials were curtailed due to the running-down and eventual closure of London Transport's bus Engineering Research department.

 Production

 A static mockup was unveiled at Acton depot on 11 November 2010: the first engineering prototype was driven by Boris Johnson at a public demonstration on 27 May 2011.
 The first working prototype was unveiled in December 2011 and driven from City Hall to Trafalgar Square.
 Within days of its unveiling, the first prototype was reported to have broken down on the M1 motorway north of London, but this was due to human error; it had run out of fuel.
 The first new bus (fleet number LT 2) entered service with Arriva London on 27 February 2012, on route 38.

-During the 2012 London mayoral election, former Mayor of London and Labour candidate Ken Livingstone said that, if elected, he would buy no more New Buses for London because of the price.
-However, Boris Johnson won the election and in September 2012 approved the order for 600 of the new buses, with public funding required estimated at about £160 million.
+During the 2012 London mayoral election, former mayor of London and Labour candidate Ken Livingstone said that, if elected, he would buy no more New Buses for London because of the price.
+However, Boris Johnson won the election and in September 2012 approved the order for 600 of the new buses, with public funding required estimated at £160 million.
 The prototypes remain in service on route 38.
 The eight prototypes were registered on GB registration plates.
 A block series of Northern Ireland plates in the LTZ 1xxx series was reserved for the production examples with the xxx correlating with the fleet number.
 The prototypes were reregistered.

 The first 272 were delivered with Euro 5 engines except for six, which were fitted with trial Euro 6 engines.
 The remaining deliveries received Euro 6 engines.
 In 2014, a further 200 were ordered taking the total to 808.
 This was later cut back to 805.
 In January 2016, an additional order was placed, bringing the total to 1,000.